ChenBlue/Machine_Learning-HW3-Transfer_Learning/README.md

 ### Part 4
 Early stop in epoch 123 </br>
+Accuracy rate: 91.812 % </br>
 Training time: 12.02 sec </br>
-Accuracy rate: 91.812 % </br>
-Accuracy rate is much better than previous part because there are more trainable layers.
+Accuracy rate is much better than previous parts because there are more trainable layers.